Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon RDS
 - [ ] Amazon Glacier
 - [ ] Amazon EMR
-- [x] Amazon lAM### What happens when you attach an ENI of a different subnet to this EC2 instance?
+- [x] Amazon IAM### What happens when you attach an ENI of a different subnet to this EC2 instance?

 - [ ] The EC2 instance follows the rules of the older subnet
 - [x] The EC2 instance follows the rules of both the subnets